Gingerbread Skeletons

 In a medium bowl, sift together flour, salt, baking soda, nutmeg, ginger, allspice and cinnamon.

 In a large bowl, cream together butter and sugar until smooth.
-Beat in molasses and water.
+Beat in molasses, water and vanilla.
 Mixture may look a bit curdled, which is ok.
 With your mixer on low speed, or by hand, beat in flour until a uniform dough forms.
 Divide dough into two or three pieces, cover with plastic wrap and refrigerate for at least 2 hours.

 Preheat oven to 375F.